ronakkaoshik42/Generative_fashion/README.md

 ## Dataset

 The images can be accessed at the google drive [link](https://drive.google.com/file/d/1hOsuMZFiMZGlP4oYnLj1MOYview06zf9/view?usp=sharing).
-It contains a total of 12306 images scraped using selenium from various commercial websites such as Amazon and Myntra.
+It contains a total of 12306 images scraped using selenium from various commercial websites such as Flipkart, Amazon and Myntra.
 The image distribution can be understood from the following table.

 Category (Men) | Count | Category (Women) | Count